 - Medical ethics, philosophy, cultural studies, and population health

 If you are from UH, a list of the suggested coursework can be found in the UHM PAC 2017 MCAT overview.

 Taking practice exams and doing sample questions are a great idea as they allow you to familiarize yourself with a computer-based test (CBT), understand the formatting of the exam, and provide a diagnostic for your existing knowledge base.
 Sample questions and practice exams are also a good way of learning how the MCAT will frame its questions and how you should approach answering them.
 The MCAT is a unique exam and probably unlike any exam you will have taken in your undergraduate course work.
 It is very important to become familiar with the test through practice questions and exams.

 What practice exams are available?

 First of all, please be sure to check out the Official AAMC Online Practice Exam and Question Bank Resource Page.
-As of now, there is only 1 practice test available, but check back for more soon.

 For some free options to get you started, check out the free practice MCAT 2015 exams offered by: